Multibooters

 Installing Windows7

-Both 32 and 64bit versions of Win7 have been tested and so far no differences other than minimum partition size have been noted.
-Only common PC hardware has been used and findings have been reasonably consistent across extensive test installs, all of which were started by booting directly from the DVD.
+Both 32 and 64bit versions of Win7 have been tested and no differences relevant to installing other than minimum partition size required have been noted.
+Only common PC hardware has been used and findings have been reasonably consistent across extensive test installs, all of which were started by booting directly from the DVD or USBkey.
 No upgrades or installs started from inside a running Windows OS have been tried.

 Windows Seven creates partitions to the same plan as Vista, so the same multibooting issues will apply.
 See:- Vista’s new partitioning rules